Cammie III

 I wasn’t happy with this.
 The blue was too dark against the other colours and the blue and yellow were screaming too loudly and drowning out the red.
 So I added another layer of red.
 This time I used Persian red, a red with a lot more oomph, and added a bit of baked Earth in places for variety.
 These reds were added everywhere that I’d used the paprika, including over all the blue marks and over lot of the yellow.

 I was happier after adding the red and stopped there.
-It might be the first time I’ve added a second layer in an inktense pencil painting and had it not been obvious to the viewer that I’d done so.
+It might be the first time I’ve added a second layer in an inktense pencil painting with it not being obvious to the viewer that I’d done so.
 And has Cammie picked up some sort of metallic, bronzey effect?
 Apparently that can happen with this sculptural shading but I’m not complaining.
 This one feels like a success and it’s going up for sale.
+To see the price, click here.

 Leave a Reply